k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/01_broadway_course_overview.md

 ### Objectives

-Our goal is to provide you with the information you need to kick-start your first Broadway flow while giving you the confidence to explore Flow examples and the various types of built-in Actors provided by Fabric Broadway ETL.
+Our goal is to provide you with the information you need to kick-start your first Broadway flow while giving you the confidence to explore Broadway flow examples and the various types of built-in Actors provided by Fabric Broadway ETL.

 In addition you will learn about Broadway interface with Fabric and how to incorporate and execute Broadway flows into your Fabric project.